 A lot of people use Instagram Hashtags in Comments to keep their captions clean.
 Others stick to putting hashtags in the caption because they think it helps with reach.
-So, which one actually works better?
+Instagram hashtags should be placed in captions for accounts under 100K followers because caption placement delivers faster indexing and higher reach, while hashtags in comments work better for larger accounts seeking cleaner aesthetics.

 • What happens when you put Instagram hashtags in the comments